NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/NWBExplorer/README.md

 ![Mocked up widgets](https://github.com/NeurodataWithoutBorders/nwb_hackathons/raw/master/HCK04_2018_Seattle/Projects/NWBExplorer/mockupPlots.png)

-Then we implemented a Geppetto Model Interpreter using PyNWB to fetch some traces and reused preexisting Geppetto components to visualize the variables.
+Then we implemented a Geppetto Model Interpreter using PyNWB and few tests to test the read API.
+We used the model interpreter to fetch some traces and reused preexisting Geppetto components to visualize the variables.

 ![Variables List](https://github.com/NeurodataWithoutBorders/nwb_hackathons/raw/master/HCK04_2018_Seattle/Projects/NWBExplorer/someVariables.png)